Dimethylamine: Uses

 It is an attractant for boll weevils.

 Reactions

 It is basic, in both the Lewis and Brønsted senses.
 It easily forms dimethylammonium salts upon treatment with acids.
 Deprotonation of dimethylamine can be effected with organolithium compounds.
-The resulting LiNMe2, which adopts a cluster-like structure, serves as a source of "Me2N−".
+The resulting LiNMe2, which adopts a cluster-like structure, serves as a source of Me2N−.
 This lithium amide has been used to prepare volatile metal complexes such as tetrakis(dimethylamido)titanium and pentakis(dimethylamido)tantalum.

-It is also a Lewis base.

 It reacts with many carbonyl compounds.
 Aldehydes give aminals.
 For example reaction of dimethylamine and formaldehyde gives bis(dimethylamino)methane: